plasma-group/pigi/packages/docs/src/core/src/specs/contract.rst

       depositEnd: uint256
     )

-We need this special second case so that users can withdraw money even if the operator is censoring all transactions after their deposit.
+We need this special second case so that users can withdraw money even if the aggregator is censoring all transactions after their deposit.

 Both responses cancel the challenge if:
 1. The deposit or transaction was indeed at the exit's plasma block number.